mrdomino/onepass/README.md

 Download the [latest GitHub release](https://github.com/mrdomino/onepass/releases/latest) binary for your platform, or download and run the `onepass.pkg` installer for recent (i.e. Apple Silicon running OS X 10.13+) macOS machines.

+On macOS, you will need to download and install the [included provisioning profile](https://github.com/mrdomino/onepass/raw/refs/heads/main/onepass.provisionprofile) or the app will be killed by GateKeeper on startup.
+At present, this step must be done manually.

 ## Quick start

 Simply call `onepass` with the URL or hostname of the site for which you’d like to generate a password: